Explore Our Impactful Work in Sabah | Hopes Malaysia

 >7,500 M

 Our team has worked with rural communities in repairing and rebuilding over 5 suspension bridges (over 7,500 meters) to enhance the safety and accessibility for rural villages and schoolchildren.
-This significantly reduces travel time by up to 60 minutes and eliminates safety risks - ensuring secure and efficient connectivity.
+This significantly reduces travel time by up to 60 minutes and eliminates safety risks, ensuring secure and efficient connectivity.

 +75%

-Hopes Malaysia launched a 20-week English reading program for 20 rural students in 2024.
+Hopes Malaysia launched a 20-week English reading programme for 20 rural students in 2024.
 By the end of the tutelage program, all students advanced their English proficiency year-level by 75%, with over 25% of the students improving key skills, including word recognition.

 GRAVITY WATER SYSTEM IMPACT FOR CLEAN WATER